w3c/wai-tutorial-images/content/tips.md

 - **Length of the text alternative:** <br>
   The `alt` text should be the most concise description possible of the image’s purpose.
 If anything more than a short phrase or sentence is needed, it would be better to use one of the long description methods discussed in [complex images](/tutorials/images/complex/).

-- {% include issue.html pr="527" repo="w3c/wai-tutorials" note="Add Responsive Design tip as proposed." %}
+- {% include issue.html pr="527" repo="w3c/wai-tutorials" note="Add Responsive Design tip as proposed." status="proposed" %}
   **Responsive design:** <br>
   Icons with text labels will often drop the text labels when viewed on smaller screens.
 Ensure that icons are readable at that size, understandable without text, and have text descriptions.